thinkful-ei-armadillo/spaced-repetition-client-daniel-andrew/README.md

+# Learn.js - Spaced Repetition Application
-# Andrew Bituin && Daniel Ors Spaced Repetition Capstone - Learn.js
+by Andrew Bituin && Daniel Ors

 **Learn.js** is a demonstration of our ability to construct an application using a spaced repetition algorithm to help users learn JavaScript!